adrienpoly/stimulus-conductor/readme.md

 // create a kid controller by extending stimulus-conductor controller export default class extends Conductor {
   connect() {
-    super.connect();
+    // if you overwrite connect you must call super!!!! super.connect();

     // you can access to the parent controller like this